Todd Adams' Professional History

 Current

-I am currently an Assistant Professor at Florida State University.
-I carry out research on the D0 experiment and the CMS experiment.
+I am currently a Professor of Physics at Florida State University.
+I carry out research on the CMS experiment.
+I have also worked on the D0 experiment.

 Post-Doctoral Work